Struggling with acne, pimples, and blemishes? Luckily for you, there’s a natural solution to your problem: cleansing bentonite clay face mask!

 - Rinse with lukewarm water and enjoy your new face!

-3. You can always substitute hydrosol with distilled water.
+- You can always substitute hydrosol with distilled water or apple cider vinegar

-4. Make sure to test both lavender and tea tree essential oils for any allergies you might have.
+- Make sure to test tea tree essential oil for any allergies you might have.

-6. This bentonite clay mask for acne is acne oriented; if you change the essential oils you change the purpose of the mask
+- This mask targets acne; if you change the ingredients you change the purpose of the mask

 Tips on using homemade clay mask for acne: